cuongthach137/yahee/README.md

 1. Exchange text messages, media (photos, voice recordings), click and hold send button to send a default emoji of different sizes aligned with how long the button is pressed (similar behavior to what you have on facebook messenger)
 2. Pin, reply, hide, recall, copy, forward or react to messages
 3. Set nicknames, conversation theme or block the other end
-4. Buzz others (their chat windows will shake) when sending a default emoji or when the sent text contains certain words.
+4. Buzz other end (their chat windows will shake) when sending a default emoji or when the sent text contains certain words.
-5. engage in a video call (within a local network only, for now)
+5. Engage in a video call (within a local network only, for now)

 Group chat